wombleton/gitlaw-nz/acts/B/Broadcasting Act 1989.md

     (4) The statement must be signed by or on behalf of the broadcaster.

-    Section 79C: substituted, on 7 December 2004, by [section 17][273] of the Broadcasting Amendment Act 2004 (2004 No 100).
+    Section 79C: substituted, on 7 December 2004, by [section 17][275] of the Broadcasting Amendment Act 2004 (2004 No 100).

 ##### 79D Returns to be available for public inspection

 *   The Electoral Commission must, not later than 3 working days after it receives a statement under [section 79C][139], make the statement available for public inspection, without payment, at any time between 9 am and 5 pm, on any day on which the office of the Electoral Commission is open.

-    Section 79D: inserted, on 7 December 2004, by [section 17][273] of the Broadcasting Amendment Act 2004 (2004 No 100).
+    Section 79D: inserted, on 7 December 2004, by [section 17][275] of the Broadcasting Amendment Act 2004 (2004 No 100).

-    Section 79D: amended, on 1 October 2010, by [section 32(2)(b)][258] of the Electoral (Administration) Amendment Act 2010 (2010 No 26).
+    Section 79D: amended, on 1 October 2010, by [section 32(2)(b)][260] of the Electoral (Administration) Amendment Act 2010 (2010 No 26).

 ##### 80 Offences

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $100,000 who---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $100,000 who---

     *   (a) fails to comply with [section 70][110] or [section 77(1)][132] or [section 79A][137] or [section 79B][138] or [section 79C][139]; or